Backpack outfits can sound all too casual, but when done properly and with the right backpack style, they are far from slouchy and oh so stylish!

 Mine is a perfect travel work bag, which is why I first picked it out.
 I’ve had it for nearly 4 years and am still using it weekly to move my laptop and necessities with me from desk to impromptu desk!
 They have a slightly updated version with beautiful gold hardware!

 Now while structure is a must in my book, that comes in a variety of materials.
-I usually like to opt for leather because of its durability, longevity, and oh so stylishness, but this one is obviously nylon and it’s superb!
+I usually like to opt for leather because of its durability, longevity (check out my write up on sustainable leather), and oh so stylishness, but this one is obviously nylon and it’s superb!

 Where Can you wear Backpack Outfits?